 We want to provide the best customer service, so we also offer our beauty consultants in-depth training, and they give feedback to headquarters if they have suggestions for improvement.

-With our #DigitalFirst strategy, which is transforming every DOUGLAS branch into part of our data-based beauty platform we want to further enhance our customer experience by using modern technologies and implementing new digital solutions.
+With our omnichannel strategy, we want to continuously improve our customer experience.
+To achieve this, we also rely on modern technologies and new digital solutions.
+Every DOUGLAS store becomes part of our data-based beauty platform.
 Examples for this are our Scan & Go system, which allows customers to scan and pay for products in-store from the convenience of their own phones, or our new DOUGLAS App.